HuzaifaIrfan-Desktop/chatbot-cs-114/README.md

  Install and add to PATH.

- For Windows User This Option is in python setup.
+ For Windows User This Option is in python setup installation.

 [Python Download Page](https://www.python.org/downloads/)
 * python 3.6.8 or higher